gregorio-project/gregorio/UPGRADE.md

 - `lowchoralsignshift` has been renamed to `choralsigndownshift`.
 - `highchoralsignshift` has been renamed to `choralsignupshift` and its sign inverted.

+### Formating environments

+Changing the formatting of text elements of the score (the initial, translations, etc.) formerly required the user to redefine a command which took an argument while changing the formatting of the staff lines had a command specialized to that purpose.
+All formats can now be changed via the `\grechangeformat` command.
+This command takes two or three arguments.
+The first argument, required, is the format to be altered.
+The defined formats are:
+    - `greinitial`: for formatting normal initials
+    - `grebiginitial`: for formatting big (2-line) initials
+    - `translation`: for formatting translation text
+    - `abovelinetext`: for formatting above line text (`alt` in gabc)
+    - `normalstafflines`: for formatting the full length staff lines
+    - `additionalstafflines`: for formatting the short lines behind notes above or below the staff.
+This format defaults to inheriting changes to `normalstafflines`.
+    - `lowchoralsign`: for formatting low choral signs
+    - `highchoralsign`: for formatting high choral signs The second argument, also required, is the code necessary to turn on the formatting.
+The third argument, optional and enclosed in square braces (`[` and `]`), is the code necessary to turn off the formatting (e.g. if the code to turn on the formatting contains a `\begin{environment}` then the code to turn it off must have the matching `\end{environment}`.
+The third argument is optional because not all formatting commands have explicit off switches.
+    While the old way of changing the formats is still supported, you should switch to this new method to future proof your scores.

 ## 3.0
 ### TeX Live 2013